-The WRAP provides a venue for Western states, tribes, local air agencies, federal land managers and the USEPA to:
+The WRAP provides a venue for Western States, Tribes, local air agencies, federal land managers, and the U.S. Environmental Protection Agency (EPA) to:

-- Maintain and update the regional haze work that WRAP has developed and continue to make the data and tools available for states and tribes to use as they implement their regional haze implementation plans; - 2) Develop a common understanding of current and evolving regional air quality issues in the West, such as regional haze, ozone, fine and coarse particulate matter, nitrogen deposition and critical loads, and mercury and other hazardous air pollutants; - 3) Examine and discuss Western regional air quality issues from a multi-pollutant perspective; - 4) Develop and maintain regional databases that support regional and sub-regional technical analyses.
-This includes collection and analysis of data from various sources to produce regionally consistent, comparable, complete, and transparent results, able to be utilized and relied upon by individual jurisdictions and agencies; - 5) Collaborate with USEPA to ensure that, to the maximum extent possible, WRAP data and analyses are compatible with and leverage work conducted at the national level.
-This could include WRAP work to compile data and analyses related to international, offshore, and other sources of air pollution affecting Western air quality; - 6) Evaluate the air quality impacts associated with regionally significant emission sources, such as mobile sources, fire, traditional and alternative energy development/extraction, windblown dust, and electricity generation, and, as warranted, to discuss regional and cross-jurisdictional strategies to improve air quality and mitigate the impacts from such sources; - 7) Consult with air quality agencies in other regions to reduce duplication of effort and enhance efficiency and consistency of databases and analyses;
+- Maintain and update the regional haze work and visibility improvement analyses that WRAP has developed and continue to make the data and tools available for states and tribes to use as they implement their regional haze implementation plans and visibility protection strategies; - Develop a common understanding of current and evolving regional air quality issues in the West, such as regional haze; wildfires; oil and gas development; ozone; particulate matter; deposition of nitrogen, sulfur, and mercury; critical loads; and other air pollutants; - 3) Examine and discuss Western regional air quality issues from a multi-pollutant perspective; - 4) Evaluate how the impacts of climate change on regional air quality, as well as associated mitigation and adaptation strategies, may affect air quality management in the West; - 5) Develop and maintain regional databases that support regional and sub-regional technical analyses.
+This includes collection and analysis of data from various sources to produce regionally consistent, comparable, complete, and transparent results, able to be utilized and relied upon by individual jurisdictions and agencies; - 6) Collaborate with the offices and branches of the EPA to ensure that, to the maximum extent possible, WRAP data and analyses are compatible with and leverage work

-- 8) Evaluate how the impacts of climate change may affect air quality in the West; and - 9) As requested by the membership, formulate and advance consensus positions on Western regional air quality issues.
+- conducted at the regional office and national level.
+This could include WRAP work to compile data and analyses related to international, offshore, and other sources of controllable and uncontrollable air pollution affecting Western air quality; - 7) Evaluate the air quality impacts associated with regionally significant emission sources, such as mobile sources, fire, traditional and alternative energy development/extraction, windblown dust, and electricity generation, and, as warranted, discuss regional and cross-jurisdictional strategies to improve air quality and mitigate the impacts from such sources; - 8) Consult with air quality agencies in other regions to reduce duplication of effort and enhance efficiency and consistency of databases and analyses; and - 9) As requested by the membership, formulate and advance consensus positions on Western regional air quality issues.